-The Copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyright material.
-The law contains a provision for "fair use" by libraries.
+The Copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
+The law contains a provision for "fair use" in educational institutions.
 A government commission was convened to interpret "fair use," resulting in the CONTU guidelines.
 Pine Manor College adheres to these guidelines.

 Some implications for library users include: